ActualLab/Fusion.Samples/docs/tutorial/Part04.md

   the "computation" with "RPC call".

-Compute Service clients communicate with the server over WebSocket channel - internally they use `Stl.Rpc` infrastructure to make such calls, as well as to receive notifications about server-side invalidations.
+Compute Service clients communicate with the server over WebSocket channel - internally they use `ActualLab.Rpc` infrastructure to make such calls, as well as to receive notifications about server-side invalidations.

-Resilience (reconnect on disconnect, refresh of every replica of `Computed<T>` on reconnect, etc.) is bundled - `Stl.Rpc` and `Stl.Fusion.Client` take care of that.
+Resilience (reconnect on disconnect, refresh of every replica of `Computed<T>` on reconnect, etc.) is bundled - `ActualLab.Rpc` and `ActualLab.Fusion.Client` take care of that.

 Finally, Compute Service clients are just interfaces.
 They typically declare every method of a Compute Service they "mimic".